Vantrex/SendIp/README.md

 How To (Compiling From Source)
 ------
-To compile TacoSpigot, you need JDK8, git, bash, gradle, and an internet connection.
+To compile SendUp, you need JDK8, git, bash, gradle, and an internet connection.

 Clone this repo, run ./gradlew clean jar, get files